AleoNet/welcome/documentation/guides/introduction/01_quick_start.md

 ## What You'll Learn
 1. **Aleo Accounts:** Learn how to create an Aleo account and create private and public data.
 2. **Aleo Programs:** Learn how to interact with the Aleo network by deploying and executing your own program.
-3. **Private and Public State:** Learn how to manage both private and public data on Aleo in order to create privacy preseving apps.
+3. **Private and Public State:** Learn how to manage both private and public data on Aleo in order to create privacy preserving apps.

 ## 1. Generate a New Aleo Account